AdobeDocs/analytics.en/help/components/dimensions/am-pm.md

 ## Dimension values

-This dimension always contains exactly two dimension values: "AM" and "PM".
-The dimension value "AM" applies to all hits from 12:00 AM to 11:59 AM, while the dimension value "PM" applies to all hits from 12:00 PM to 11:59 PM.
+This dimension always contains exactly two dimension values: `"AM"` and `"PM"`.
+The dimension value `"AM"` applies to all hits from 12:00 AM to 11:59 AM, while the dimension value `"PM"` applies to all hits from 12:00 PM to 11:59 PM.